ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 ```

 - record fields with nil type
-The record fields of nil type or a nilable union type are now supported by the configurable feature only if the field contains a default value.
+The record fields of nil type or a union of nil are now supported by the configurable feature only if the field contains a default value.

 For example, if the configurable variables are defined in the following way,